donvercety/class_MiniRoute/README.md

 # php.class.MiniRoute v1.0

-## Small routing php class

 Version 1.0

-Works only for controller requesting.
-The value after the "/" calls back a controller.
+The value after the " / " makes a controller callsback.
 Which can be a separate class or a function.
+For example **http://mysite.com/contacts** will call the controller called **Contacts**.
+This controller
+can be a php Class or a simple function.

 **mod_rewrite must be enabled for this to work!**